Updated 10/12/2022

 How Do I Apply for TPS for the First Time?

-First-time TPS applicants from South Sudan must file a TPS application form between March 3, 2022, and November 3, 2023.
-To apply for employment authorization, applicants must file an application for employment authorization (Form-I-765).
+First-time TPS applicants must file a TPS application form between September 6, 2023, and May 3, 2025.
+To apply for a work permit, applicants must file an application for employment authorization (Form-I-765).

 When Should I File for Work Authorization?

 You can file an application for work authorization (Form I-765) with your TPS application or before the end of the TPS registration period.
-Due to the processing backlogs at USCIS, DHS recommends filing your work authorization as soon as possible.
+DHS recommends filing your work authorization as soon as possible.

 Take Action, and Make your Voice Heard!

-TPS protects lives by allowing people who are already in the U.S. from returning to countries that are unsafe.
-Take action by telling your senator to urge President Biden to extend TPS to other countries that also qualify: 1-877-267-5060
+TPS saves lives by protecting people who are already in the U.S. from returning to countries that are unsafe.
+Take action by telling your senator to urge President Biden to extend TPS to other countries that also qualify: 1-877-267-5060.

-Remember – it’s important not to travel outside the U.S. without applying for and receiving permission to travel, advance parole.
+Remember – it’s important not to travel outside the U.S. without first applying for and receiving advance parole.